laravel/docs/pennant.md

         }
     }

-Assuming we are using the database driver, we are going to be hitting the database for every user in the loop - potentially hundreds of queries.
-With eager loading we can remove this potential performance bottleneck.
+Assuming we are using the database driver, this code will execute a database query for every user in the loop - executing potentially hundreds of queries.
+However, using Pennant's `load` method, we can remove this potential performance bottleneck by eager loading the feature values for a collection of users or scopes:

     Feature::for($users)->load(['notifications-beta']);